Joe2k/PS-Companion/README.md

 ## 🎓 Usage

-The easiest way to use this is to install is using webstore [here] For some reason, if it doesn't work, then follow the <strong>offline install</strong> steps:
+The easiest way to use this is to install is using webstore here(Coming Soon...).
+For some reason, if it doesn't work, then follow the <strong>Steps to Install</strong> below:

 ## :pushpin: Steps to Install